-- Training shoes or sand shoes
+- Training shoes

 - Socks

 - Black Shorts

 - White T-shirt (with school logo)

 - Change of underwear

 - Towel

 These are considered to be the basic minimum and may be supplemented by other items such as a tracksuit.

 A sweatshirt for winter activities is available from our suppliers.